-"Starting a Community or School Garden" Workshop
+"Starting a Community/School Garden" Class

-Teachers & Youth Gardening Year ‘Round
+Visiting Garden Educator: Teachers & Youth Gardening Year ‘Round

-Urban Harvest Youth Education offers a Visiting Garden Educator Program to provide ongoing training and support to classroom teachers.
+Urban Harvest Youth Education offers a Visiting Garden Educator Program to provide ongoing classroom training and support to classroom teachers.
 The aim of the program is to develop sustainability and to enhance school-wide usage of the school community garden.

 – Kindergarten Teacher